Kwajalein Atoll: 21st century

 In 2008, a new coalition government was formed in part from the Aelon Kein Ad Party (formerly known as the Kabua Party), which represents Kwajalein landowners and is led by Paramount Chief Imata Kabua.
 This government is negotiating a new Kwajalein Atoll Land Use Agreement with the United States.

 With the election of Barack Obama to the presidency of the United States, the new administration of the Marshall Islands, and the looming deadline for signing the Land Use Agreement (LUA), at the end of 2008, President Litokwa Tomeing wrote a letter to George W. Bush asking that the deadline for the LUA be lifted.
 Within a day of the expiration of this LUA deadline, the United States agreed to shift this deadline back another five years.
 But it reiterated its stance that the Compact renegotiation was already completed and that it expected the Republic of the Marshall Islands to abide by the Military Use and Operating Rights Agreement (MUORA) it agreed to in 2003.
 Government leaders and landowners were hopeful that this extension will allow for more money to be paid to the land owners.

 The U.S. Army Garrison Kwajalein Atoll (USAG-KA) installation has been downsizing, in part because of budget constraints and technological improvements (such as a new trans-oceanic fiber-optic cable) that will allow the testing range to be operated extensively from sites in the United States, thus minimizing operation costs and the need for on-site workers or residents.
 Recently, the American population of the Kwajalein installation has dropped dramatically.
 The aluminum-sided trailers that housed the bulk of the contractor population are systematically being removed from the main island.
 Nevertheless, the enormous investment in these new technologies and recent statements by Army leadership indicate that the United States is committed to remaining in the Marshall Islands at Kwajalein Atoll for the foreseeable future.

 In 2009, American ambassador Clyde Bishop commented that future funding to the Republic of the Marshall Islands was dependent on the use of Kwajalein.

 Kwajalein Atoll has been leased by the United States for missile testing and other operations from well before independence for the Marshall Islands.
 Although this military history has influenced the lives of the Marshall Islanders who have lived in the atoll through the war to the present, the military history of Kwajalein has prevented tourism.

 SpaceX updated facilities on Omelek Island to launch its commercial Falcon 1 rockets.
 The first successful Falcon 1 orbital space launch from Omelek was conducted in 2008.
 It could launch Falcon 9 rockets into polar and geosynchronous orbit.
-Due to a disagreement about building a new launch pad on Omelek, between either the US military or the RMI, SpaceX moved their main facilities to the US and no longer uses the facilities in the atoll.
+Due to a disagreement about building a new launch pad on Omelek, between either the U.S. military or the RMI, SpaceX moved their main facilities to the U.S. and no longer uses the facilities in the atoll.

 Since 2000, Kwajalein has become one of five preferred locations from which Pegasus rockets can be launched into equatorial orbit.